This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Owning a meat grinder is a key tool and will help unlock a world of burger possibilities.
-This truly allows you to make burgers out of all the best meats – you won’t just be limited to what’s been pre ground for you at the store.
-And it will definitely be a step up from grilling frozen burgers.
+This truly allows you to make burgers out of any type of meat you want – you won’t just be limited to what’s been pre ground for you at the store.
+It will definitely be a step up from grilling frozen burgers!

 Here are our picks for the best beef cuts for burgers.
 Each of these have great flavor, texture, and fat content – making them ideal choices for burgers or burger blends.

 Ground chuck is the most common type of meat for burgers.
 It’s ideal because chuck steak naturally has a generous amount of marbling and when ground, falls into that honey hole of fat content percentage that we’re looking for.